stolsvik/mats/README.md

-# MATS<sup>3</sup> - Message-based Asynchronous Transactional Staged Stateful Services
+# MATS<sup>3</sup> - Message-based Asynchronous Transactional Staged Stateless Services

 [![Build Status](https://travis-ci.org/stolsvik/mats.svg?branch=master)](https://travis-ci.org/stolsvik/mats)

 A library that facilitates the development of asynchronous, stateless, multi-stage, message-based services.
-A MATS service may do a request to another MATS service, which replies back, after possibly itself doing a request to a third service - with arbitrary nesting levels possible.
-Services consisting of multiple stages are connected with a *state object* which is passed along in the subsequent message flow, which simulates the "this" reference when compared to traditional synchronous programming.
+A MATS service may do a request to another MATS service, which replies back to the next stage, after possibly itself doing a request to a third service - with arbitrary nesting levels possible.
+Services consisting of multiple stages are connected with a *state object* which is passed along with the message flow, which gives an effect of having "local variables" that are reconstructed when a reply comes back to the next stage of the service.
 In addition, each stage is independently transactional, making a system made up of these services exceptionally resilient against any type of failure.

 The API consist nearly solely of interfaces, not depending on any specific messaging platform's protocol or API.
 It can have implementations on several messaging platform, but the current sole implementation is employing Java Message Service API - JMS v1.1.